 \section{Conclusions and outlook}

-We have shown that the introduced lifting procedures provide new examples of statistical manifolds and that the lifted metric tensors and the lifted connections may be derivable from the lifted contrast function.
+We have shown that the introduced lifting procedures provide new examples of statistical manifolds, and that the lifted metrics, skewness tensors, and the connections may be derived from the lifted contrast functions.
 Our construction is functorial and shows that to achieve this result we have to admit metric tensors which are not positive definite.
 Although the meaning of `null-varieties' of probability distributions at the moment is unclear to us, we hope to come back to this aspect very soon.

-As one possible application of our construction in the quantum setting we mention the evolution of quantum states for open systems.
+As one possible application of our construction in the quantum setting, we mention the evolution of quantum states for open systems.
 It is well known that when we consider a quantum system coupled to an environment, the evolution of the coupled system defines projected trajectories on the space of states of the subsystem, which in general are not trajectories of a vector field on the space of the quantum states of the subsystem.
 Indeed, this happens only under particular assumptions of a weak coupling, and when it happens the trajectories are solutions of a vector field which generates a semi-group of completely positive maps (the infinitesimal generator being a GKLS-vector field).

 When the family of trajectories is not associated with a vector field, one speaks of non-Markovian evolution.
 We believe that by considering differential equations of higher order it may be possible to describe families of projected trajectories as solutions of first order vector fields on the higher tangent bundles we have introduced.
 A detailed discussion of the construction of a vector field on $\sT M$ out of trajectories on $M$ is to be found in \cite{Marmo1985}.
 More likely, this approach will not be able to give all systems with memory, but we may be able to capture a relevant part of them.
 These aspects will appear elsewhere.